IronCoreLabs/ironoxide-swig-bindings/README.md

 ## Running Connected Tests

 To run Android connected tests, you must either have an emulator running or a compatible Android phone connected.
-The tests will require artifacts from the `cross` build, so begin by running the steps in `Build from Source`.
+The tests will require artifacts from the `cross` build, so begin by running the steps in [Build from Source](#build-from-source-1).
 This will create the java files and the `.so` files required for the `x86`, `x86_64`, and `arm64-v8a` architectures.
 If testing on a different architecture, you can find the Rust target to compile to [here](https://forge.rust-lang.org/release/platform-support.html).
 Run the tests from the repository root with this command:

 ```bash
 android/gradlew connectedCheck